Feast your eyes on the highest-resolution photo of the sun ever captured

 the sun by the European Space Agency

-The Sun as captured by the Ultraviolet Imager.
+The Sun as captured by the Extreme Ultraviolet Imager.
 ESA & NASA/Solar Orbiter/EUI team; Data processing: E. Kraaikamp (ROB)

-If you thought the 61-megapixel Sony a7R IV delivered some serious megapixel punch, again.
-The European Space Agency (ESA) recently shared the highest-resolution image of the sun ever captured —and at a whopping 83 megapixels, it outshines even the latest and greatest full-frame mirrorless titans.
+If you thought the 61-megapixel Sony a7R IV delivered some serious megapixel punch, think again.
+The Space Agency (ESA) recently shared the highest-resolution image of the sun ever captured —and at a whopping 83 megapixels, it outshines even the latest and greatest full-frame mirrorless titans.
 And in case you need further reference, the resolution of this photograph is 10 times better than that of a 4K display

 How they did it

 At the time the images were made, Solar Orbiter was approximately 75 million kilometers (nearly 47 million miles) from the sun and Earth.
-The final EUI photograph is actually a composite of 25 tiles—at such a distance and resolution, many images were needed to cover the entire sun.
-The process took over four hours, and each image about 10 minutes.
+The final EUI photograph is actually a composite of 25 tiles—at such a distance and high resolution, many images were needed to cover the entire sun.
+The process took over hours, and each image about 10 minutes.

 the sun's temperature by the European Space Agency